Research Forum Spring Term 2014

 The Visual Arts and Music in Renaissance Europe c 1400-1650

 Second Annual Postgraduate Renaissance Symposium

-We are delighted to announce that our keynote address will be given by Professor Iain Fenlon (King’s College, Cambridge)
+We are delighted to announce that our keynote address will be given by Professor Thomas Schmidt (University of Manchester)

 The study (and experience) of music and art has occurred largely separately, however.
 Hence, the wariness of students of Renaissance art and music to explore the relationship between their own discipline and their close yet unfamiliar counterpart has resulted more in the appropriation rather than synthesis of diverse research skills.
 This symposium hopes to break down these historiographic boundaries and explore the numerous instances of interdisciplinarity that exist in Renaissance scholarship.
-We invite postgraduate and early career scholars of all disciplines to present instances of this relationship in their research, and to use this symposium as an opportunity for exploratory and open-minded discussion of aural and visual experience in Renaissance culture and historiography.
-We are particularly keen to encourage participants to consider ways of presenting interdisciplinary research in engaging and inventive ways, and look forward to a dynamic and interesting day.
+We provide a forum for postgraduate and early career scholars of all disciplines to present instances of this relationship in their research, and to use this symposium as an opportunity for exploratory and open-minded discussion of aural and visual experience in Renaissance culture and historiography.
+We were particularly keen to encourage participants to consider ways of presenting interdisciplinary research in engaging and inventive ways, and look forward to a dynamic and interesting day.